All of our content is written by humans, not robots. Learn More

 How Antivirus Protects Your Devices

-In a nutshell, antivirus software will scan your devices for viruses, malware, and other cyber threats.
+In a nutshell, antivirus software works by scanning your devices for viruses, malware, and other cyber threats.
 If it detects anything malicious, it will quarantine and remove the file.
 Let’s get into a bit more detail.

 Avast Antivirus - No Viruses or Malware Found